cemckinley/kuato/README.md

 - `grunt build`
  Lints and tests code, processes css, concatenates and minifies js, copies files to a 'dist' directory ready for deployment

-Requires npm/grunt to be installed, along with the below node package dependencies.
+Requires npm/grunt to be installed.
 See https://github.com/gruntjs/grunt/blob/master/docs/getting_started.md for grunt.js setup instructions.

 ### Dependencies